 Skeletal muscle activity

-Many of the large veins of the lower limb lie between the bulky skeletal muscles.
-When a person performs some physical activity, the calf muscles contract.
-This puts an external pressure on the veins, which decreases the capacitance and increases the venous pressure.
-Blood again moves down the concentration gradient i.e., towards the heart.
+Many of the large veins of the lower limb lie between bulky skeletal muscles.
+Physical activity causes contraction of the calf muscles, which exerts external pressure on the veins, decreases capacitance, and increases venous pressure.
+Blood then moves down the concentration gradient, i.e. towards the heart.

-The pressure effect caused by muscles contraction also opens the venous valves present in the lower limb, above the level of the muscles.
-The valves lying below the skeletal muscles remain closed due to lower pressure of blood in that region.
+The pressure caused by muscle contraction is responsible for the opening of venous valves in the lower limb, above the level of the muscles.
+The valves lying below the skeletal muscles remain closed due to low blood pressure in that region.

-Gastrocnemius is a powerful calf muscle, which effectively increases the venous return during physical activity.
-It is therefore also referred to as the ‘second heart’.
+The gastrocnemius is a powerful calf muscle, which effectively increases venous return during physical activity.
+It is therefore referred to as the ‘second heart.’

-However, due to presence of the valves the blood does not start flowing in either direction.
-The valve lying above the pressure point opens due to increased blood pressure.
-This leads to flow of blood in one direction, i.e., towards the right atrium.
+However, due to the presence of valves, blood does not flow in both directions.
+The valve lying above the pressure point opens due to increased blood pressure, which leads to blood flow in one direction, i.e. towards the right atrium.
 The valve lying below the pressure point closes.
-The structure of valve is such that if the pressure is applied from above, the valve leaflets close.
+The structure of a valve is such that pressure applied from above causes its leaflets to close.

-When a person inspires, the ribcage moves upwards and outwards while the diaphragm moves downward.
-This decreases the intra-thoracic pressure and increases the intra-abdominal pressure.
+During inspiration, the ribcage moves upwards and outwards while the diaphragm moves downward.
+This decreases intra-thoracic pressure and increases intra-abdominal pressure.

-The portion of the vena cava lying above the diaphragm experiences low pressure from outside and so the venous blood pressure is also low.
-On the other hand, the portion of vena cava lying sub-diaphragmatically experiences a compression effect which reduces the venous compliance.
-The venous pressure increases.
+The portion of the vena cava lying above the diaphragm experiences low pressure from the outside, thus, venous blood pressure is also low.
+On the other hand, the sub-diaphragmatic portion of the vena cava experiences compression, which reduces venous compliance; consequently, venous pressure increases.

-As a result of this, a pressure gradient is created, which allows the blood to move towards the thorax.
-This facilitates the venous return and the mechanism is known as the ‘respiratory pump’.
+During this process, a pressure gradient is created, which allows blood to move towards the thorax.
+This mechanism, known as the ‘respiratory pump,’ facilitates venous return.

-When a person is sitting or in lying posture, the effect of gravity on the column of blood in vessels is minimal.
-However, when he stands from the sitting posture, the blood in the veins of the lower limbs becomes stagnant and accumulates in them.
-The blood capacitance increases, which reduces the central venous pressure and the venous return.
+During the sitting or supine positions, the effect of gravity on the column of blood in vessels is minimal.
+However, prolonged periods of standing or sitting cause pooling of blood in the veins of the lower extremities.
+Blood capacitance increases, which reduces central venous pressure and venous return.

-To counteract the effect of low venous pressure and venous return, sympathetic nervous system is activated.
-This causes vasoconstriction and increased venous return as already explained.
-The phenomenon is known as reflex venous vasoconstriction.
+To counteract the effect of low venous pressure and venous return, the sympathetic nervous system is activated, which causes vasoconstriction and increases venous return, as previously explained.
+This phenomenon is known as reflex venous vasoconstriction.

-As the person stands up, the calf muscles contract causing an increase in blood pressure in the specified venous column.
-This also creates a pressure gradient, causing blood return to the heart.
+In the upright (orthostatic) position, calf muscles contract causing an increase in blood pressure in the specified venous column.
+This movement creates a pressure gradient, causing blood to return to the heart.

 Clinical Applied Physiology

-As mentioned earlier, CVP is an estimation of the blood in the right atrium.
-It may be raised in the right heart failure or volume overload.
+As discussed, CVP is an estimation of the blood in the right atrium.
+It may be raised in right-sided heart failure or volume overload.

-Jugular venous pressure (JVP) is the clinical measurement of the pressure of blood in the internal jugular vein.
+Jugular venous pressure (JVP) is the clinical measurement of blood pressure in the internal jugular vein.
 It is raised in right heart failure.
-JVP measurement is easier and requires less technique as compared to the CVP.
+JVP is easier to measure compared to CVP.

-Portal venous pressure is the pressure in the portal vein.
-It is measured by ultrasonography.
+Portal venous pressure refers to the pressure in the portal vein and can be measured using ultrasound guidance.
 It is raised in conditions like liver cirrhosis and Budd-Chiari syndrome.
 Increased pressure in the portal vein results in extravasation of fluid into the peritoneal cavity, a condition known as ascites.